Kaitlyn Bristowe Explains Why She’s Freezing Her Eggs Before Her Wedding

 A post shared by Carly Waddell (@carlywad) on

-Waddell, who’s engaged to her Bachelor in Paradise love Evan Bass, previously posted a video to reveal that after years of hormonal problems she was told she may never be able to have kids, but says now her worries are gone because she has the best backup plan in the entire world.”
+Waddell, who’s engaged to her Bachelor in Paradise love Evan Bass, previously posted a video to reveal that after years of hormonal problems, she was told she may never be able to have kids.
+However, she says now her worries are gone because she has the “best backup plan in the entire world.”
 Dorfman has not revealed if she plans to freeze her eggs, but clearly, she’s in support of the procedure.

 You can see Kaitlyn Bristowe sharing her story with GMA in the video below.